Public Housing Capital Fund (14.872)

 PHAs must submit the following documents with their PHA Plan which includes a component for the Capital Fund Program: Form HUD-50075, PHA Certification of Compliance with The PHA Plan and Related Regulations; State or Local Certification of Consistency with the Consolidated Plan; Form HUD-5070, Certification of a Drug-Free Workplace; Form HUD-50071, Certification of Payments To Influence Federal Transactions; and Standard Form SF-LLL and SF-LLLa, Disclosure of Lobbying Activities (where applicable).

-PHAs consult with local government officials and PHA residents as they plan for activities to be included in the CFP.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 PHAs annually submit a PHA Plan to the local HUD Field Office that consolidates information submitted by the PHA for various HUD programs into one document.
 The CFP is one component of the Plan.

 Award Procedure

-The Field Office reviews and approves the PHA Plan which includes information relative to the CFP.
+The Field Office reviews and approves the PHA Plan, which includes information relative to the CFP.

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Appeals